 You do not need to have a medical cannabis card to purchase cannabis for medicinal purposes.
 What you do need to have is a physician’s recommendation.
 Having a medical cannabis card, however, makes you exempt from having to pay sales tax on medical cannabis purchases.

-How Old Do You Have to Be For Cannabis Use?
+How Old Do You Have to Be For Cannabis Use in California?

 To purchase and use recreational cannabis, you must be at least 21 years old.
 You are required to show your state-issued ID.